maxnachlinger/transducers-talk/README.md

   return accumulatedValue;
 };
 ```
-`reducingFn` takes in an initial value and an input, and reduces them to a single value and
+`reducingFn` takes in an accumulated value value and an input, and reduces them to a single value and
 returns it (a pretty fancy way of describing `Array.push`).

 A _reducing function_ is a function, well, like you'd pass to `reduce` :) It takes an accumulated